zowe/zowe-explorer-vscode/README.md

 Check the current [open issues](https://github.com/zowe/vscode-extension-for-zowe/issues) to choose where you can contribute.
 You can look for the `help wanted`-labeled issues to find issues that require additional input.
 If you are new to the project, you might want to check the issues with the `good first issue` label.

-Also, you can check our [Zenhub Communities boards](https://github.com/zowe/vscode-extension-for-zowe#workspaces/zowe-cli-explorers-5d77ca38fb288f0001ceae92/board?repos=150100207) for more convenient view of issues and access to other boards of Zowe-related projects.
+Also, you can check our [Zenhub Communities boards](https://github.com/zowe/vscode-extension-for-zowe#workspaces/zowe-cli-explorers-5d77ca38fb288f0001ceae92/board?repos=150100207) for a more convenient view of issues and access to other boards of Zowe-related projects.

 For more information on how to contribute, see [Contributor Guidance](https://github.com/zowe/vscode-extension-for-zowe/wiki/Best-Practices:-Contributor-Guidance).